MustardOS/mustardos.github.io/installation/archive.md

     └── Box Art.muxzip
 ```

-## Pixie Archive Formats
+## Archive Formats

-With the release of MustardOS Pixie, 6 new archive formats were introduced.
-Each of these file types can be created by
+These file types can be created by making a zip file with the appropriate internal structure, then renaming to the
-making a zip file with the appropriate internal structure, then renaming to the desired extension.
-All formats will be
+desired extension.
+All formats will be detailed below, but know that *most* archives will use `.muxupd` or `.muxzip`.
-detailed below, but know that *most* archives will use `.muxupd` or `.muxzip`.
 When in doubt, go with `.muxzip`.

 #### `.muxapp`